noahlittle/covid19tracker-api/resources/docs/1.0/overview.md

 <a name="welcome"></a>
 ## Welcome

-This COVID-19 tracker provides a simple REST API to retrieve information logged in it's database on items such as cases and tests.

-## Features

-TBD
+COVID19Tracker.ca provides a simple REST API to allow for the on-demand retrieval of the near real-time Canadian COVID-19 data we collect.
+This includes data on testing, hospitalizations, criticals, recoveries, fatalities and cases.

 ## License